That Was Vegan?

 I bought them at Nooch last week, but couldn’t decide what to make with them until I saw a very interesting (non-vegan) recipe on Pinterest for buffalo spaghetti.
 We already know I love Buffalo Tacos and Buffalo Spring Rolls, so why not spaghetti too?

-3. In a medium sauce pan mix the broth, buffalo sauce, cream cheese and ranch over medium heat, stirring until the cream cheese melts.
+• In medium sauce pan mix the broth, buffalo sauce and cream cheese over medium heat, stirring until the cream cheese melts.
 Taste and add more buffalo or sea salt as needed.

-4. Stir in soy curls and reduce heat to low.
-Wait a minute or two for the curls to soak up the sauce, then stir in the spaghetti.
+• Stir in soy curls and reduce heat to low.
+Wait a minute or two for the curls to soak up the sauce, then stir in the pasta, then the bleu cheese dressing.
 Once everything is warm, serve immediately.

 Related Posts Plugin for WordPress, Blogger...